Trump says pandemic clouds U.S.-China trade deal

 “They should have never let this happen.
 So I make a great trade deal and now I say this doesn’t feel the same to me.
 The ink was barely dry and the plague came over.
 And it doesn’t feel the same to me,” he said.

-The U.S. president’s pique extended to Chinese President Xi Jinping, with whom, Trump says repeatedly, he has a good relationship.
+The U.S. president’s pique extended to Chinese President Xi Jinping, with whom, Trump has said repeatedly, he has a good relationship.

 “But I just – right now I don’t want to speak to him.
 I don’t want to speak to him,” Trump said.

-Under the Phase 1 deal signed in January, Beijing pledged to buy at least $200 billion in additional U.S. goods and services over two years while Washington agreed to roll back tariffs on Chinese goods in stages.
+Under the Phase 1 agreement, Beijing pledged to buy at least $200 billion in additional U.S. goods and services over two years while Washington agreed to roll back tariffs on Chinese goods in stages.

 A Chinese state-run newspaper has reported that some government advisers in Beijing were urging fresh talks and possibly invalidating the agreement.